 If you want to change the way that your phone looks, this is the menu for you.

-We will start with the first option on the list — Icon theme.
+We’ll start with the first option on the list, Icon Theme.
 Many of the default and common apps on your phone — the various Google apps, SMS messenger, and Facebook — have various custom icons that can be downloaded for them.
 These can be found in the Google Play Store, in a mix of both free and paid apps.
 Most of them require a custom launcher, and that’s where this setting comes in.
-Simply install the icon pack you want to try out, head to Look & feel > Icon theme, and select your chosen app.
+Simply install the icon pack you want to try out, head to Look & Feel > Icon Theme, and select your chosen app.

-A new addition directly under the icon themes are the adaptive Android 8.0 Oreo-style icons, turned on by selecting the Adaptive icons option.
-Within the Adaptive icon style options, you can further customize on that theme, forcing icons into a specific shape to match the theme, or simply to match your personal tastes.
+A new addition directly under the icon themes are Adaptive Icons.
+Within these options, you can further customize, forcing icons into a specific shape to match the theme, or simply to match your personal tastes.
 Reshape Legacy Icons continues this, reshaping or adding a background to apps that can’t usually be matched to that style, while Prefer Legacy Icons forces app icons to ignore adaptive icon rules altogether.

-One interesting animation option is App animation.
+One interesting animation option is App Animation.
 This setting governs the on-screen animation when entering and leaving an app, and it can be changed in various ways.
-If you were a fan of the way a particular version of Android transitioned between apps, then you’re in luck, as Nova Launcher notes which transition was common in each version of Android.
-As always, have a fiddle with all of these options and see what you like best; there is little that is hard to change back here.
+If you were a fan of the way a particular version of Android transitioned between apps, then you’re in luck, as Nova Launcher notes which transition was common in each version of

-The first option you see is Home button.
-This allows you to repurpose your home button to access actions such as App search, Recent apps, or Google Now, or an entirely separate app.
-The option below, Only on default, ensures that this additional action only triggers when already on the home screen, ensuring that you can still access your home screen easily.
+The first option you see is Home Button.
+This allows you to repurpose your home button to access quick actions like App Search, Recent Apps, Google Discover, or an entirely separate app.
+The option below, Only On Main Home Page, locks this additional action to only the home screen, ensuring you can still access your home screen easily.
 We recommend you leave this option ticked unless you have another gesture set up to take you to your home screen.

-This Prime-only option is a pretty simple addition, but with a good amount of customization.
-Notification badges are the little numbers that appear on an icon to inform you when you’ve received a notification in that app.
-Using Nova Launcher, you can change the way that appears, from the usual dynamic badge, Android 8.0 Oreo-style dots, or unread counts from companion apps.
-Or if you like, you can turn it off entirely.
+This Prime-only option is a simple addition, but it hides a large amount of customization.
+Notification badges are the little numbers that appear on an icon to inform you when you’ve received a notification.
+Using Nova Launcher, you can change the way that appears, including a dynamic badge, Android 8.0 Oreo-style dots, or unread counts from companion apps.
+Or if you’d prefer, you can turn it off entirely.

 This is the final section of the settings that we’re going to cover here, but it’s one of the most important if you want to save your settings or import them from an old install.

-That is our extensive guide to Nova Launcher’s basic functions done.
-One of the big joys of an open platform like Android is the customizability that it offers, and nowhere is this more apparent than with the myriad of options presented by Nova Launcher.
-It can be daunting to get started, but our best advice to you is to simply dive in, mess about, and see what you like.
+That’s our extensive guide to Nova Launcher’s basic functions.
+One of the big joys of an open platform like Android is the customizability it offers, and nowhere is this more apparent than with the myriad of options presented by Nova Launcher.
+It can be daunting to get started, but our best advice to you is to dive in, mess about, and see what you like.
 Don’t feel pressured to tweak everything before you start, just go back in every now-and-again, and see what you like and what you don’t.
 There’s very little in the settings that will break the way your phone runs, and so you can feel free to try out different styles of app drawer, gestures, and overall look.
 Have fun!